**PixelCNC v1.69b - User Guide**

 : This swaps the left/right mouse buttons' roles in manipulating the 3D view.
 The default mouse button configuration designates the left mouse button for panning the 3D view while the right mouse button rotates the view.
 Rolling the mousewheel will incrementally dolly or zoom the view.
 Click-dragging the mousewheel as a button allows for immediate dolly/zoom input.

-: This will draw smoothed lines for the 3D view's grid, canvas/layer boundaries, paths-layers, and toolpaths.
+: This will draw smoothed lines for the 3D view's grid, canvas/layer volume boundaries, paths-layer paths, and toolpaths.

 : PixelCNC conserves compute resources by only redrawing the 3D view if the contents change or the camera's position/orientation change.
 This option enables the most recent rendering of the 3D view to be stored on the GPU (where it is produced) using a "FrameBuffer Object".
-This allows for fast copying of the view to the PixelCNC window when updating the 2D user interface.
-Less powerful graphics hardware (particularly Intel graphics) can have issues with framebuffer objects which may result in a variety of undesirable behaviors.
+This allows for fast copying of the view to the PixelCNC window when updating the 2D user interface each frame.
+Less powerful graphics hardware (particularly older Intel graphics) can have issues with framebuffer objects which may result in a variety of undesirable behaviors.
 If users experience crashes when minimizing the PixelCNC window they should try disabling this option - which will be slower when updating the 3D view but will function much more reliably.
+Modern graphics hardware is best utilized by keeping this enabled.

 Boost Layer Contrast

-: Applies a Laplacian convolution filter to raster/text layers when rendering their bottom plane to improve visibility by hilighting areas of contrast such as edges and gradients.
-The contents of a layer are rendered at the bottom plane of the selected layer to improve users' ability to discern what contribution each layer is making to the overall canvas.
-Users running PixelCNC on slower systems may want to disable this to improve the speed at which the layer plane is able to be rendered to the 3D view.
+: Applies a Laplacian convolution filter to raster/text layers when rendering their bottom-plane (when the layer is selected) to improve visibility by hilighting areas of heightmap contrast, such as edges and gradients.
+The contents of a layer are rendered at the bottom plane of the selected layer to improve users' ability to discern what contribution each layer is making to the overall canvas when many layers are composited together.
+Users running PixelCNC on slower systems may want to disable this to improve the speed at which the layer plane is able to be rendered to the 3D view as the Laplacian convolution for boosting contrast requires an extra compute step.

 ### CNC/CAM Settings ###